TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- if G was released without holding lpm or rpm, drop the most recently wielded item as always
 	- if G is still held while we have only one item left in hands, still allow to drop by pressing either LPM or RPM

-- left/right hands fire buttons are swapped, hard to decide what to press
-- autofill all magazines to full on start of each round

 - autopick previous weapon after throwing a nade
 	- but only if no more items left